oakes/Nightcode/README.md

 ## Introduction

-Nightcode is a simple IDE for Clojure.
+Nightcode is a simple IDE for Clojure and ClojureScript.
+Do `boot run` for development and `boot build` to make a jar file.

 ## Licensing